computationalmedia/semstyle/README.md

 # semstyle
-Code for learning to generate stylized image captions from unaligned text
+Code and data for learning to generate stylized image captions from unaligned text